Past Clinic: High Performance Speed and Power Camp

 High Performance Speed and Power Camp – Sign up for one or SAVE by signing up for both sessions!

 Swimmers can improve in any stroke by learning strategies to developing both their speed and power in the water.
 In the first session, participants will focus on developing power in their stroke technique and how to get ready for every practice and race with a dynamic warm up.
 Then in the second session, your swimmer will learn how to increase speed in any race even when they’re tired, dryland training, and important muscle recovery strategies.

-This camp will be led by Elite Clinicians and Olympians Brett Hawke and Bruno Fratus!
+This camp will be led by Elite Clinicians and Olympians Brett Hawke and Roland Schoeman!
 Brett was a two-time Olympian and also a three-time Olympic coach before joining the Fitter and Faster Executive Team.
-Bruno Fratus is one of Brett’s most accomplished swimmers and one of the fastest in the world today.
+Roland is an Olympic gold medalist and is widely regarded as one of the most technical and explosive swimmers in the world.
 Scroll down for more details on the curriculum.

 Saturday, September 28